-- 397 Choosing the appropriate modeling tool for a given OAE-related question requires clarity about - 398 the scale of the problem to be addressed and the objectives of the model application. - 399 Approaches for OAE vary significantly with respect to the spatial footprint of alkalinity - 400 increase.
-Proposed methods for spreading alkalinity feedstocks at the surface ocean include the - addition of reactive minerals (e.g., CaO, Ca(OH)2 or Mg(OH)2) in ship-propeller washes (e.g., - Köhler et al., 2013, Renforth et al., 2017, Caserini et al., 2021) or using other means (e.g., Gentile - 403 et al., 2022) along tracks from commercial or dedicated OAE vessels or through coastal outfalls - 404 (e.g., wastewater-treatment or power plants); the addition of less-reactive minerals to corrosive - or high-weathering environments (e.g., olivine spreading on beaches or mineral addition to - 406 riverine discharge, e.g., Montserrat et al., 2017, Foteinis et al., 2023, Mu et al., 2023); and - 407 electrochemically generated point-sources of alkalinity that are discharged as highly alkaline - seawater (e.g., House et al., 2009) from existing facilities (e.g., desalination and wastewater- - 409 treatment plants), dedicated facilities (e.g., Wang et al., 2023), or from an array of smaller - 410 infrastructure (e.g., grids of off-shore wind turbines).
-Models for OAE research should - 411 represent these footprints of alkalinity increases appropriately for the questions being - 412 addressed.
+Choosing the appropriate modeling tool for a given OAE-related question requires clarity about the scale of the problem to be addressed and the objectives of the model application.
+Approaches for OAE vary significantly with respect to the spatial footprint of alkalinity increase.
+Proposed methods for spreading alkalinity feedstocks at the surface ocean include the addition of reactive minerals (e.g., CaO, Ca(OH)2 or Mg(OH)2) in ship-propeller washes (e.g., Köhler et al., 2013, Renforth et al., 2017, Caserini et al., 2021) or using other means (e.g., Gentile et al., 2022) along tracks from commercial or dedicated OAE vessels; the addition of less-reactive minerals to corrosive or high-weathering environments (e.g., olivine spreading on beaches or mineral addition to riverine discharge, e.g., Montserrat et al., 2017, Foteinis et al., 2023, Mu et al., 2023); and electrochemically generated point-sources of alkalinity that are discharged as highly alkaline seawater (e.g., House et al., 2009) from existing facilities (e.g., desalination and wastewater-treatment plants), dedicated facilities (e.g., Wang et al., 2023), or from an array of smaller infrastructure (e.g., grids of off-shore wind turbines).
+Models for OAE research should represent these footprints of alkalinity increases appropriately for the questions being addressed.

-- 413 There are research questions that fall relatively neatly into one of the three scale ranges - described above in sections 2.1.1 to 2.1.3.
-For example, consideration of the nearfield effects of - 415 different alkalinity feedstocks (e.g., dissolved versus particles) or analysis of the potential - 416 impacts from secondary CaCO3 precipitation due to elevated alkalinity from a point source - 417 require models that resolve the scales of turbulent motion.
-Examination of the change in air-sea - 418 CO2 flux due to a broad and diffuse alkalinity increase is less demanding on model resolution - and regional scale models are appropriate for this question.
-Investigation of Earth system - 420 feedbacks requires ESMs.
-However, there also are many aspects of OAE that require a bridging - of scales.
-For example, when considering different deployment methods like discharge from - 422 vessels into the ocean surface boundary layer versus additions made through outfalls via - 423 surface or subsurface plumes, modeling requirements vary.
-In both cases, the resulting - 424 biogeochemical response may be affected by dynamics operating in the nearfield, where - conditions are sensitive to the deployment method and turbulence has to be considered, and the - far-field, where conditions do not depend on the details of how the alkalinity was added and - 427 the air-sea flux of CO2 is instead determined by ambient environmental processes.
-Another - example is the challenge that anomalies in air-sea CO2 flux generated by OAE deployments will - manifest over large spatio-temporal scales because CO2 equilibrates with the atmosphere via - 430 gas exchange slowly.
-Some interplay among the modeling tools described in sections 2.1.1 and - 2.1.2 is likely going to be required.
-One straightforward approach would be to parameterize - small-scale processes in the larger-scale models.
+There are research questions that fall relatively neatly into one of the three scale ranges described above in sections 2.1.1 to 2.1.3.
+For example, consideration of the nearfield effects of different alkalinity feedstocks (e.g., dissolved versus particles) or

+- 300 analysis of the potential impacts from secondary CaCO3 precipitation due to elevated alkalinity from a point source require models that resolve the scales of turbulent motion.
+Examination of the change in air-sea CO2 flux due to a broad and diffuse alkalinity increase is less demanding on model resolution and regional scale models are appropriate for this question.
+Investigation of Earth system feedbacks requires ESMs.
+However, there also are many aspects of OAE that require a bridging of scales.
+For example, when considering different deployment methods like discharge from vessels into the ocean surface - 305 boundary layer versus additions made through outfalls via surface or subsurface plumes, modeling requirements vary.
+In both cases, the resulting biogeochemical response may be affected by dynamics operating in the nearfield, where conditions are sensitive to the deployment method and turbulence has to be considered, and the far-field, where conditions do not depend on the details of how the alkalinity was added and the air-sea flux of CO2 is instead determined by ambient environmental processes.
+Some interplay among the modeling tools described in sections 2.1.1 and 2.1.2 is likely going to be required.
+One - 310 straightforward approach would be to parameterize small-scale processes in the larger-scale models.